calogica/calogica.com/_posts/2018-11-27-dice-polls-dirichlet-multinomial.md

 ```

-Just looking at a simple bar plot, we suspect that we might not be dealing with a fair die!
+Just looking at a simple bar plot of the data, we suspect that we might not be dealing with a fair die!

 ```python
 sns.barplot(x=np.arange(1, k+1), y=y);